kcdodd/partis-pyproj/doc/index.rst

   .. note::

-    If the Meson Build commands are specified, those will be run **before** ``tool.pyproj.dist.binary.prep``, but
+    If Build commands are specified, those will be run **before** ``tool.pyproj.dist.binary.prep``, but
     **after** ``tool.pyproj.dist.prep``.